-This year, the festival takes place from the 1st of December 2016 to 22 January 2017, and all the fabulous sculptures and art installations on display will gravitate around two different themes: Water Colors and Illuminade.
+The 12th edition of the festival will take place from 30 November 2023 until 21 January 2024, and all the fabulous sculptures and art installations on display will gravitate around Artificial Intelligence and digital technology.

-Held in Bansko, Bulgaria’s premiere ski resort, Horizon Festival translates into six crazy days and nights jam-packed with music and mountain fun.
-And with 75km of world-class pistes, some of the hottest names in electronic music, and over 30 hedonistic parties taking place around the lively resort, this is clearly one of Europe’s greatest snow parties.
+Held in the lively ski town of Mayrhofen, in the Tyrolean Alps, Snowbombing translates into six crazy days and nights, jam-packed with music and mountain fun.
+And with lots of powdery pistes, some of the hottest names in electronic music, and a roster of hedonistic parties taking place in unique venues around the resort (think street parties, igloo raves, and slopeside stages), this is clearly one of Europe’s greatest snow parties.

-Winter in Bruges comes with charming Christmas Markets, festive decorations, and the wonderful Snow and Ice Sculpture Festival.
-Every year, artists from all over the world transform this postcard-perfect European town into a winter wonderland, enchanting visitors with their fantastic ice and snow sculptures depicting scenes from various stories.
+Located in the northeastern Netherlands, Zwolle is a vibrant historic city with a pretty medieval core.
+Every year, during the Netherlands Ice Sculpture Festival, artists from all over the world transform the local convention center (IJsselhallen) into a winter wonderland, enchanting visitors with their fantastic ice and snow creations depicting scenes from various stories.

 Cologne Carnival, Germany